benjfriedrich/thiswillbe.fun/content/learn-more/specs.md

 ### Javascript

 I'm good at javascript, but still growing.
 Capable of **using established libraries** and **building my own tools**.
-My focus is mostly on **DOM manipulation**--I don't have expertise building out elaborate API driven web apps, or anything like that.
+My focus is mostly on **DOM manipulation**, but I have some experince working with APIs, and some experince using Node.JS in severless functions.

-I stick mostly to **vanilla Javascript**, but occasionally I get into some **jQuery**.
+I stick mostly to **ES6 Javascript**, but occasionally I get into some **jQuery**.
+Recently I've been trasitioning to a more functional style.

-For most of my projects, a full javascript framework would be overkill, so I don't claim expertise in any of the primary frameworks.
-More coming here though.

 ### JAMstack